AdemDjemai/Pokemon-Analysis/README.md

 ## 📄 License

-This project is licensed under the `[📌  INSERT-LICENSE-TYPE]` License.
+This project is licensed under the `[📌  MIT License]` License.
 See the [LICENSE](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository) file for additional info.

 ---

 ## 👏 Acknowledgments

+> - Inspiration: This project was inspired by my passion for Pokémon.
+As a long-time fan, I wanted to explore and analyze Pokémon data using data analysis techniques.
-> - [📌  List any resources, contributors, inspiration, etc.]
+> - Resources:
+    Kaggle: The Pokémon dataset used in this project was obtained from Kaggle, a platform for data science and machine learning.
+    GitHub: Various open-source projects and repositories on GitHub provided valuable insights and ideas for implementing the Pokémon analysis.
+    Pokepedia Website: The Pokepedia website served as a comprehensive resource for gathering information and details about Pokémon, their attributes, and battle statistics.
+> - Special thanks to:
+    Khaled: I would like to express my sincere gratitude to Khaled for his invaluable help and mentorship throughout this project.
+His guidance and expertise have been instrumental in shaping the direction of this analysis.
 ---